Tailings Dust Monitoring Investigation at Tennant Creek

 As these tailings are uncovered and subject to strong winds during the dry season, they are a likely source.
 The prevailing wind direction is also pointing directly towards the township.

-The NT Department of Mines and Energy commissioned this monitoring study to assess if the dust plumes are reaching the town and if they are, what the potential health impacts are.
+A government agency commissioned this monitoring study to assess if the dust plumes are reaching the town and if they are, what the potential health impacts are.

 At the beginning of the project, Tennant Creek locals informed at our team that “Tennant Creek is a dusty place, but it used to be much worse”.
 A common local theory is that the source of the town’s dust comes from the naturally dry landscape that has a lack of ground cover.